 But what matters most is to understand where the rules surrounding a Traditional IRA are today, so that you can plan your retirement strategy accordingly.
 This page discusses contribution limits for the 2024 tax year.
 For contribution limits for the 2023 tax year, click here.

-- $6,000 Annual Contribution Limit – For anyone under the age of 50, the limit on tax-deductible contributions to a Traditional IRA is $7,000 for the 2024 tax year.
-For those older than 50, that contribution limit goes up to $7,000.
+- $7,000 Annual Contribution Limit – For anyone under the age of 50, the limit on tax-deductible contributions to a Traditional IRA is $7,000 for the 2024 tax year.
+For those older than 50, that contribution limit goes up to $8,000.

 - Limited Tax Deductions – The tax deduction for contributions is limited for those with both a 401(k) and a Traditional IRA.
 For anyone with both plans making less than $77,000 per year or $123,000 if married, there are no limits to deductions under the contribution limits noted above.
 Income limits are also a factor here.
 Those making more than those limits can only deduct a certain portion of contributions—or none at all, if their income is high enough—come tax season.
 The IRS has issued an updated Publication covering the rules around this deduction.

 - Tax Day Deadlines – The deadline for both opening and contributing to a Traditional IRA is Tax Day; usually, this is April 15.
-Due to the coronavirus pandemic, the IRS and Treasury extended the 2020 tax deadline to May 17.
-You have through Tax day to contribute to a Traditional IRA for the 2020 tax year.
+However, the IRS can choose to extend the deadline, as they did during the COVID-19 pandemic.